 What is the right solution?
-One way to solve this problem is by declaring a bool variable to keep track if the loop rotation has to continue.
+One way to solve this problem is by declaring a bool variable to keep track if the loop iteration has to continue.
 If you need to exit (leave all nested loops), we set the variable to true and exit the inner loop with a